theref/ape-scroll/README.md

 # Quick Start

-Ecosystem Plugin for Arbitrum support in Ape.
+Ecosystem Plugin for Scroll support in Ape.

 ## Dependencies